Trinity College

 Eating Around Trinity

-On the cheap end: Govindas on Aungier Street serves good-value vegetarian Indian food for under €12 per person.
+The Winding Stair on Ormond Quay is the benchmark for modern Irish cooking: seasonal menu, around €35-50 per person, consistent for years.
+The smoked salmon with brown bread is reliable.
+Govindas on Aungier Street serves good-value vegetarian Indian food for under €12.
 The Fumbally Cafe in the Liberties neighbourhood (20 minutes’ walk) has excellent coffee and lunch plates.

 Getting Around Dublin